r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - timezone is Europe/London not Pacific/Auckland
 - OS and Command Line Tools are kept up-to-date.
    (According to https://cran.r-project.org/web/checks/check_flavors.html
-   the CRAN check service is running macOS 13.4, and Apple clang 14.0.0.)
+   the CRAN check service is running macOS 13.4, and Apple clang
+- 14.0.0 except for R-devel with macOS 15.7.1 and Apple clang 17.0.0.)
-- The TeX installation (MacTeX, currently 2025) is updated daily.
+- The TeX installation (MacTeX, currently 2026) is updated daily.
 - Later C/C++ compilers, different flags.
   Apple clang 14.0.3 was a major update from 14.0.0, with many aspects
     of LLVM clang 15/16 having been ported.